The 2021 Contest was held on September 24 & 25, 2021

 The 2022 Contest will be held on September 23 & 24, 2022

-Judging will be held at the North Dakota Heritage Center & State Museum in Bismarck, North Dakota.
+Judging is planned to be held at the North Dakota Heritage Center & State Museum in Bismarck, North Dakota.
 The Prairie Pothole Joint Venture, USFWS Mountain Prairie Region, and other partners will be hosting related side events.
-Please see the PPJV website for detailed local information.
+Please see the PPJV website for detailed local information and last minute information.
+Those requesting a sign language interpreter at the in-person judging should contact email@example.com by email before September 15, 2022.

 2022 Duck Stamp Contest Information for Artists